ParsaSabagh/ParsaSabagh/README.md

   **Hi**

-  I am **Mohammad Parsa Sabaghzadegan** and I am an earthuake engineering student
+  I am **Mohammad Parsa Sabaghzadegan** and I am a civil engineering student

   I'm learning **Python** and My goal is to become a **Python developer**